triton-inference-server/model_navigator/docs/helm_charts.md

 # Enable CUDA capture graph feature on the TensorRT backend.
 [ tensorrt_capture_cuda_graph: boolean ]

 # Batch sizes that the dynamic batcher should attempt to create.
-In case --max-queue-delay-us is set and this parameter is
-# not, default value will be --max-batch-size.
+# In case --max-queue-delay-us is set and this parameter is not, default value will be --max-batch-size.
 [ preferred_batch_sizes: list[integer] ]

 # Max delay time that the dynamic batcher will wait to form a batch.
 [ max_queue_delay_us: integer ]

 # Mapping of device kind to model instances count on a single device.
 Available devices: [cpu|gpu].
-Format: --engine-
-# count-per-device <kind>=<count>
+# Format: --engine-count-per-device <kind>=<count>
 [ engine_count_per_device: list[str] ]

 ```